 There also can be great variations within an urban area.

-A CarInsurance.com comparison of auto insurance rates for a half-dozen ZIP codes in Tampa, Fla., found that premiums varied by more than $400 a year for the same 40-year-old man.
-(See "How your ZIP code drives up your car insurance.")
+A CarInsurance.com comparison of average car insurance rates for a half-dozen ZIP codes in Tampa, Fla., found that premiums varied by more than $400 a year for the same 40-year-old man.

 An auto insurer wants to know the ZIP code a vehicle is parked at night because the premiums the owner is charged reflect the risks involved in that location, Rodgers says.